 Grading Mercury dimes (also known as Winged Liberty Head dimes) is a skill that has taken even the most seasoned coin collector years of experience to perfect.
-Study this guide, and it will get you started on your way to becoming an expert coin grader.
+Study this guide, and it will get you started on becoming an expert coin grader.

 Remember that coin grading is the representation of an opinion that describes the condition of an individual coin that most dealers and collectors would agree with.
 Coin grading is not an exact science where a formula can be applied, and everyone comes out with the same result.
-But over the years, numismatists, coin collectors, and coin grading services have agreed upon specific definitions, descriptions, and Sheldon's numeric values that help all coin collectors describe the condition of their coins accurately.
+But over the years, numismatists, coin collectors, and coin grading services have agreed upon specific definitions, descriptions, and Sheldon's numeric values that help all coin collectors accurately describe their coins' condition.

 01 of 13

 Understanding Grades for Mercury Dimes

-This photo illustrates the highest points on the coin's design (indicated by the color red).
+This photo illustrates the highest points of the coin's design (indicated by the color red).
 If you think you have an uncirculated Mercury dime, look at these areas on the coin first to see if you can spot any wear.
 Even the slightest circulation will cause a disturbance in the mint luster of the coin.
 If there is evidence of wear, then it is not uncirculated.

 02 of 13

 About Good-3 (AG3 or AG-3)

 Summary: The coin is very heavily worn, the letters and design are barely legible, but they are discernible.
 Some of the devices, lettering, legends, and date may be worn smooth, but the date is unquestionably readable.
 Portions of the rim are so worn that it blends into the lettering.
 If the coin possesses a mintmark, it also must be identifiable.

 Obverse: Only the major details are visible in outline form only.
 The date and legends are worn smooth but readable.
 The tops of the letters in LIBERTY are beginning to merge with the rim.